rumors/handbook/clients/communication.md

 We use a variety of tools to communicate with clients and with each other, and we’re comfortable adding to this list the tools that your team uses, too.

-- **Phone.** Best for clearing up questions.
-One phone call is almost always more expedient than a series of emails.
+- **Phone.** One phone call is almost always more expedient than a series of emails.
-- **Google Calendar and Hangouts.** We Google Calendar to keep track of meetings.
-We’ll send you an invitation that includes a Hangout link for videoconference meetings.
+- **Google Calendar and Hangouts.** We’ll send you a calendar invitation for calls and meetings.
+If it’s a video conference, the invitation will include a Hangout link.
-- **Email.** For quick questions, setting up meetings, exchanging documents, getting feedback.
-On large, long-term projects, we send a weekly wrap-up letting you know what we’ve worked on and what’s up next.
+- **Email.** On large, long-term projects, we send a weekly wrap-up letting you know what we worked on and what’s up next.
 - **Dropbox Paper.** An excellent document-creation tool where we keep notes, project plans and roadmaps, briefs, and other text and writing.
 - **Slack.** For in-office communication, especially if the team is distributed.
 If your team uses Slack, we can create a shared channel for your project.
 - **GitHub.** Manages tasks and code for each project.